lvn/uberman/readme.md

 `listen([port], [host])` binds connections in the given host and port to the API.
 By default, Uberman APIs listen on localhost port 443, and accepts only HTTPS connections.

 ## Resources
-When you build an endpoint using `addEndpoint(name, schema[, options])`, you provide a **schema**, which is the structure of the endpoint's resource, outlined in terms of the fields that the resource contains.
+When you build an endpoint using `addEndpoint(name, schema[, options])`, you provide a **schema**, which is the structure of the endpoint's resource-type, outlined in terms of the fields that the resource contains.
 Uberman exposes field types through the `uberman.Types` object, which is essentially a layer on top of the Mongoose `Schema.Types`.
 The following types are supported:

 ### `String`
+Represents a primitive string type, analogous to the built-in [String]() type.
 ### `Number`
+Represents a primitive numerical type, analogous to the built-in [Number]() type.
 ### `Date`
+Represents a primitive datetime type, analogous to the built-in [Date]() type.
 ### `Buffer`

 ### `Boolean`
+Represents a primitive boolean type, analogous to the built-in [Boolean]() type.
 ### `Mixed`
 ### `foreignKey`
+Represents a reference to some other resource.
+In resource representations, a `foreignKey` is serialized as the `_id` field of the resource being referenced.
+You can declare a `foreignKey` type in schema by using the `foreignKey(ref)` constructor, where `ref` is the name of the endpoint through which the referred resource can be accessed.
 ### arrays

 ### nested data
+Creates

 Below is an example schema.